 History in Alaska

 The Aquatic Farm Act (Section 19, Chapter 145, SLA 1988) was signed into law on June 8, 1988, authorizing the Commissioner of Alaska Department of Fish and Game (ADF&G) to issue permits for the construction or operation of aquatic farms, and hatcheries to supply aquatic plants or shellfish to aquatic farms.
 The intent of the program was to create an industry in the state that would contribute to the state's economy and strengthen the competiveness of Alaska seafood in the world marketplace, broadening the diversity of products and providing year-round supplies of premium quality seafood.
 The law limited aquatic farming to shellfish and aquatic plants.
 In 1990 CSHB 432 became law, prohibiting farming of finfish in the state.

+This statewide program is jointly administered by three state agencies: Department of Natural Resources (DNR), Department of Fish and Game (ADFG), and Department of Environmental Conservation (DEC).
 DNR issues authorizations for the use of tide and submerged land to support aquatic farming activities.
 In keeping with Article VIII of the Alaska State Constitution, DNR looks to balance the use of land for the development of aquatic farming with traditional uses of the area, upland owner access, public access, and navigation of public waters.